Shared Mobility Devices

 Shared Mobility Devices (SMDs) include pedal bicycles, electric bicycles, and electric scooters.
 SMDs are provided by several companies in Arlington and include both docked and dockless systems.

 Dockless systems don't depend on fixed docking stations for locking bikes or scooters.
-Instead, traditional and e-bikes and e-scooters include a built-in locking mechanism and are tracked by GPS.
+Instead, pedal-only bikes, e-bikes, and e-scooters include a built-in locking mechanism and are tracked by GPS.
 Users set up an account to employ a mobile app to unlock, pay, and use.
 They can be parked anywhere it's legal to park a bike or scooter.
 Several companies have begun operating in Arlington under a demonstration program.

 Operators that currently hold permits to operate in Arlington include Bird (e-scooters), Bolt (e-scooters), Jump (e-scooters, e-bikes), Lime (e-scooters, e-bikes), Lyft (e-scooters), Skip (e-scooters) and Spin (e-scooters).